 • Fajita/taco – swap out half a package of Fajita or Taco seasoning.
 Keep the pineapple, but leave out the grapes and add in red and yellow bell pepper, red onion, and cilantro.

-• Curry – For this option, I would suggest mixing together the sauces and seasonings in the bottom of the bowl before adding the chicken and vegetables.
-Replace the vegetables with red onion and yellow bell pepper or sweet peppers and replace the seasonings with 1 Tablespoon yellow curry powder, 2 teaspoons garlic powder, and 1-2 tablespoons lemon juice.
-Raisins and nuts like pistachios or cashews would be a great addition, just recalculate for new points total.
+• Curry – For this option, I would suggest mixing the sauces and seasonings in the bottom of the bowl before adding the chicken and vegetables.
+Replace the vegetables with red onion and yellow bell pepper or sweet peppers, and replace the seasonings with 1 Tablespoon yellow curry powder, 2 teaspoons garlic powder, and 1-2 tablespoons lemon juice.
+Raisins and nuts like pistachios or cashews would be a great addition, just recalculate for the new points total.

-• traditional – mix and match to your flavor preference and recalculate for points totals – pickles or dill pickle relish, dried cranberries or raisins, nuts like almonds, walnuts, cashews, or pecans – leave out the dry ranch, lemon pepper, and dijon mustard.
+• Traditional – mix and match to your flavor preference and recalculate for points totals – pickles or dill pickle relish, dried cranberries or raisins, nuts like almonds, walnuts, cashews, or pecans – leave out the dry ranch, lemon pepper, and dijon mustard.
 Season with salt and pepper

 This summery take on a traditional chicken salad is full of fruit and savory seasonings to enhance the flavor and keep the Weight Watcher points at zero for one serving.
 Easy lunches are the best way to go for a busy mom trying to stay healthy and use here down time to be productive.
 This quick and easy chicken salad recipe is perfect to eat all week, carry along for a picnic or serve at a party or shower. #chickensaladwithgrapes #healthychickensalad #zeropointlunch #ww #weightwatchers